Updated July 6, 2026

 Choose deductibles carefully.
 A higher deductible can lower the premium, but only if your business can handle the out-of-pocket share of a client claim.
 Likewise, review limits based on actual contract exposure in Boston, Cambridge, or other metro areas, because higher limits can increase price without improving fit if your clients do not require them.
 Claims history also matters, so documentation, scope control, and prompt reporting can indirectly support better renewal pricing.

 Bundling can help too.
-The product data says multi-policy discounts may save 10% to 20% when professional liability is bundled with general liability, commercial property, or workers compensation, though actual savings vary by carrier and package.
+Multi-policy discounts may save 10% to 20% when professional liability is bundled with general liability, commercial property, or workers compensation, though actual savings vary by carrier and package.
 That is especially relevant for Massachusetts small businesses that need several commercial policies at once.
 Policy endorsements can also affect price, so only add the endorsements your contracts or services require.
 Finally, ask for a Massachusetts professional liability insurance quote that separates the cost of negligence claims coverage, defense costs coverage, and settlements and judgments coverage so you can see which limit choices are driving the premium.

 Our Recommendation for Massachusetts